A comprehensive education that builds a foundation for tomorrow’s firearms industry professionals

 SDI offers different scholarships that help military-connected and first-responder students pay for education.
 Visit our scholarships page to learn more about eligibility requirements and see other outside scholarships available.

 Our curriculum goes beyond the textbook.
 We believe that online learning should include opportunities to ingest, explain, and demonstrate what you’ll learn as a student.
 Within your online classroom, you’ll access electronic coursebooks and supplemental multimedia resources, interact with students and instructors, submit assignments and exams, and find extra-curricular ways to make the most of your time as an SDI student.
-Some courses will also include a hard copy reference book for future use.
 Plus, SDI programs include a number of entry-level tools to help set you up for success after graduation.
-Each course has its own required, suggested, and provided tools, so feel free to check out our Lab Tools List to get a feel for what you’ll need and have during your coursework.
+Each course has its own required, suggested, and provided tools, so feel free to check out our Tools and Materials List to get a feel for what you’ll need and have during your coursework.